How to Globalize Your eCommerce Business (6 Tips)

 If you need to ship your orders in-house, you’ll want to pay special attention to concerns like packaging guidelines, postage, duties, and other fees that may apply to international shipments.

 If you’ve never shipped internationally before, it may be a good idea to start small by only adding one or two products to an international market – especially if you anticipate demand to be relatively high.
-This gives you a good way to test the waters and get a sense of how things will go before jumping head first into international sales.
+This allows you to test the waters and get a sense of how things will go before jumping headfirst into international sales.

-There’s not much use to selling internationally if you aren’t able to communicate with prospects and customers in your new market.
+There’s not much use in selling internationally if you aren’t able to communicate with prospects and customers in your new market.

 Whether it’s pre-purchase questions or post-purchase commentary and reviews, social media is an extremely common method of communication for today’s online consumer.
 If you’re opening up your product or service to a new country, it’s worth spending a bit of time considering how you can interact with them.

 In many places, popular social networks are the same as those in the United States.
-For example, Facebook and Instagram are both very popular in India and surrounding countries; There are now more Facebook users in India than in the U.S.
+For example, Facebook and Instagram are both very popular in India and surrounding countries.
+In fact, there are now more Facebook users in India than in the United States.

-But in other countries (Russia and China, for example), there are other popular local social networks that may actually reach more of your target audience.
+But in other countries, like Russia and China, for example, other popular local social networks may reach more of your target audience.

 One easy way to leverage social media for quick access into a specific market is influencer marketing.
-Do some research on the biggest social media accounts that use the most popular networks in your target country and demographic, and reach out to them about partnerships.
+You should do some research on the biggest social media accounts that use the most popular networks in your target country and demographic, and reach out to them about partnerships.

 If your business has the resources available, it’s always a good idea to expand your potential customer base as widely as you can.
 Fortunately, in the modern era of eCommerce, it’s easier than ever before to serve a worldwide audience.

-But doing business internationally isn’t always as simple as translating your website into a new language and changing a few options on your payment processor – especially if you are selling a physical product that needs to be shipped to your customer’s doorstep.
+With all of that being said, doing business internationally isn’t always as simple as translating your site into a new language and changing a few options on your payment processor.
+This is especially true if you are selling a physical product that needs to be shipped to your customer’s doorstep.

 The key points in this article are a good framework for getting started selling globally.
 However, you’ll still want to devote some time to researching and understanding the market in the specific places you’re looking to sell.

-With WP Simple Pay, you can simplify at least one part of the equation: Accepting payments in different currencies.
-Thanks to our integration with Stripe, your WordPress store can easily display prices and accept payment in dozens of different currencies.
+With WP Simple Pay, you can simplify at least two parts of the equation: Accepting payments in different currencies and collecting the correct tax amounts.
+Thanks to its integration with Stripe, your WordPress site can easily display prices and accept payments in dozens of different currencies.